XilinJia/Podcini/README.md

 New files and modifications in the project is copyrighted in 2024 by Xilin Jia.

-Original files from the forked project maintains copyrights of the AntennaPod team.
+Original contents from the forked project maintains copyrights of the AntennaPod team.